HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 This script reorganizes (compiles) them under this repo to be processed.

-This script currently runs on a single process to prevent disk overload, takes 5-6 mins on a 6 core (12 logical) development notebook, nVME SSD.
+This script currently runs on a single process to prevent disk overload, takes 5-6 minutes for 100 locales.
 Should be run with new versions/additions and/or new splitting algorithms.

 ### text_corpus_compile.py